 Before we talk about the tips for finding work experience we just want to say quickly that when you do get it, and do it, it will be a great addition to your CV.
 We do CV’s all the time and it really is great to be able to add in the work experience to your CV when you start looking for your first job.
 So two things; yes it is a part of Transition Year but it also is a great stepping stone to finding your first job!

-- Find out the names and contact details of companies or organisations that operate within your chosen field (you will find many of these online, or in the golden pages).
+- Find out the names and contact details of companies or organisations that operate within your chosen field.

 - Ask your friends and family if they know of anybody that works in the industry and if they do, ask them could they mention that you are looking for work experience.

 - Why not consider working for local voluntary organizations or community groups, such as charity shops, your local youth service, or for other ideas look at http://www.volunteerdlr.ie